 Yes, fan worms are secondary consumers.
 Zooplankton consumes Phytoplankton, which is a primary producer.
 Zooplankton, a primary consumer, is then consumed by the fan worm and other secondary consumers, including the Blue Chromis, Sea Sponge, and Cora Polyps.
 As you would expect, tertiary consumers such as the puffer fish also consume this secondary consumer.

-Can fan worms hear you?
+Can fan worms hear?

 Can fan worms move?

 Fan worms are sedentary animals, meaning they anchor themselves to a substrate using a tube-like structure and extend their tentacles into the water to filter feed.
-However, fan worms can contract and relax their tubes or tentacles or move slightly.
+However, they can contract and relax their tubes or tentacles or move slightly.
 In addition, some species of this sea animal can retract their tentacles and tubes into the substrate to increase their safety.